utooley/Tooley_2022_child_functional_comms/README.md

 (Image here of brains)

 Both the developmental clustering partition and the developmental WSBM are provided in xxx and xxx space in `brains`.
-The WSBM is also provided as a vector of assignments for the Schaefer xx parcellation, available from the CBIG group [here](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal).
+The WSBM is also provided as a vector of assignments for the Schaefer 400-region parcellation, available from the CBIG group [here](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal).

 ## Manuscript